 The Digital Millennium Copyright Act [“DMCA”] contains more provisions and requirements than most site owners seem to grasp.
 The failure to comply with all elements of the Act can lead to a loss of the safe harbor protection from liability for websites.
 One area where site owners constant run afoul of the law is the DMCA repeat infringer policy.

 Commentators have made a meal out of criticizing the DMCA, but it is a godsend if you own a website where third parties are allowed to post content.
 Why?
-The Act contains a safe harbor provision every site owner should know and understand thoroughly.
+Section 512(c) of the Copyright Act contains a safe harbor provision every site owner should know and understand thoroughly.

 Let’s consider an example of the DMCA in action.
 I love politics.
 I decide to put up a forum covering political matters on the web.
 One of my members posts a video of a famous politician doing something stupid.
 The member adds a popular song to the video.
-As the DMCA agent for the site, I then receive a copyright infringement complaint from the record company responsible for the song.
+I then receive a copyright infringement complaint from the record company responsible for the song.
 So long as I follow the requirements of the DMCA, the record company cannot sue me for monetary damages.
 The company can sue the person posting the video, but that is all.

 For all the criticism the DMCA receives, it is one of the singular laws allowing the web to function as it does.
 Without this law, there would arguably be no user-generated content websites in existence.
 Why?
 They would be buried under copyright infringement lawsuits.
 This includes sites such as Facebook, Twitter, LinkedIn, Google+, any forum and so on.
 If you allow users to post content on your site, don’t hate the DMCA – love it.
 It keeps you out of court.